-11.02 Conflict of Interest of the Chair
+11.02 Conflict of Interest of the Arbitrator

-No person who, either directly or indirectly, has any interest in a grievance submitted to arbitration pursuant to the provision of these sections, or any person acting or who has acted in the capacity of solicitor, legal advisor, counsel, or agent of either party within six (6) months immediately preceding the date when the grievance was first brought to the attention of the other party, shall be appointed as Chair of the Board of Arbitration.
+No person who, either directly or indirectly, has any interest in a grievance submitted to arbitration pursuant to the provision of these sections, or any person acting or who has acted in the capacity of solicitor, legal advisor, counsel, or agent of either party within six (6) months immediately preceding the date when the grievance was first brought to the attention of the other party, shall be appointed as Arbitrator.

-11.03 Decision of the Board
+11.03 Decision of the Arbitrator

-The Board shall deliver its award in writing to each of the parties and the award of a majority of the Board shall be the award of the Board and, failing a majority award, the award of the Chair of the Board shall be the award of the Board and shall be binding upon the parties, but in no event shall the Board have the power to alter, modify or amend this Agreement in any respect.
+The Arbitrator shall deliver their award in writing to each of the parties and the award be binding upon the parties, but in no event shall the Arbitrator have the power to alter, modify or amend this Agreement in any respect.

-11.04 Expenses to the Board
+11.04 Expenses to the Arbitrator

-Each party shall bear the expenses of the Arbitrator appointed by such party and shall pay one-half of the expenses of the Chair and of the stenographic and other expenses of the Board, unless paid by the Labour Relations Board.
+Each party shall bear the expenses of the Arbitrator appointed by such party and shall pay one-half of the expenses of the Arbitrator, unless paid by the Labour Relations Board.